Close

 Dr. Gunjan Baweja (Paediatrician)

 Your little one is 30 weeks old now!
 He is not only growing physically, but he is becoming more intellectually aware, too.
-Your baby loves your company, and also of those he sees on a daily basis.
+Your baby loves your company and also those he sees on a daily basis.
 He is becoming more social, and his motor skills are developing at a fast pace.
-In this article, we shall discuss everything that is going on with your 30 week-old baby, and what you as a parent can do for your baby’s growth and development.
+Now that your 30-week-old infant is learning to grasp things, you can give them finger food to build their strength and sharpen their grasping skills.
+In this article, we shall discuss everything that is going on with your 30-week-old baby and what you, as a parent, can do for your baby’s growth and development.

 A 30 Weeks Old Baby’s Development